wearefuturegov/office-wall/README.md

 1. Update SEO and explore a simple password
 2. Add links (to twitter username)
 3. setup github action to periodically trigger a build/deploy (unless thats possible in airtable?!)
+4. update 404 page and styling
+5. look at my fudged error handling when pictures aren't found.

 ## Run locally